Appsdeve11/connect-4-game/README.md

 MY NEWCONNECT4 FILE IS MY UPDATED OBJECT ORIENTED VERSION OF THE GAME!
+After days of struggling to get my logic right.
+I did implement some ideas from youtube and just learning how others were able to make their game.
+I was able to create the game and eventually update the game as well.